lwillmore/QuantifyingDefeat/README.md

 Lindsay Willmore, Courtney Cameron, John Yang, Ilana Witten, Annegret Falkner bioRxiv 2022.03.18.484885; doi: https://doi.org/10.1101/2022.03.18.484885

-Data can be downloaded from
+For each main figure panel, accompanying data will be available for direct download.

-https://figshare.com/projects/Behavioral_and_dopaminergic_signatures_of_resilience/141938
+More comprehesive data sets can be downloaded from https://figshare.com/projects/Behavioral_and_dopaminergic_signatures_of_resilience/141938